cgos/aws-certified-sysops-administrator-associate/README.md

 ## EC2 Troubleshoot Launch Issues
 Error:
-- InstanceLimitExceeded: you reached the max number of instances per region.
+- **InstanceLimitExceeded**: you reached the max number of instances per region.
   - Resolution: Launch the instance in a different region or request AWS to increase your limit for this this region
-- InsufficientInstanceCapacity: not enough On-Demand capacity for this AZ
+- **InsufficientInstanceCapacity**: not enough On-Demand capacity for this AZ
   - Resolution: wait a few minutes or send request individually instead of in bulk
-- Instance terminates immediately (from pending to terminated), To find the exact reason checkout the EC2 Desciption tab next to the State Transition reason.Problem might be:
+- **Instance terminates immediately** (from pending to terminated), To find the exact reason checkout the EC2 Desciption tab next to the State Transition reason.Problem might be:
   - EBS volume limit reached
   - EBS snapshot is corrupt
   - Root EBS is encrypted and you do not have permission to access the KMS